joshchew24/notes/CPSC 310/Black Box Testing.md

 # Black Box Testing
+validate program without any knowledge of how the system is implemented

 - test against specification
 	- testing based on contracts
 - can be written prior to implementation